Bradford Cox: Logos (2009)

-To date, there have been three major releases by Cox as Atlas Sound: Let the Blind Lead Those Who Can See but Cannot Feel (2008), Logos (2009), and Parallax (2011).
-The lyrics of Let the Blind Lead are autobiographical in nature, reflecting life experiences of Cox.
-In discussing his second album, Cox characterized his first as being a "bedroom laptop type thing" and "Very introverted."
+In discussing his Logos, Cox characterised his first album as being a "bedroom laptop type thing" and "very introverted".
 In contrast, Logos was written in several parts of the world, and is "not about me.
 There are collaborations with other musicians.
 The lyrics are not autobiographical.
 The view is a lot more panoramic and less close-up.
-I became bored with introspection."
-An unfinished version of Logos was leaked onto the internet in August 2008, over a year before its release date.
-In response, Cox almost ceased production on the record, later saying "I did not react well to the leak, in retrospect.
-It became the kind of internet-fueled drama that I was quickly learning to despise."
+I became bored with introspection".